I wrote that years ago.

-For instance, I am not what many would consider traditionally "successful".
+I am not what many would consider traditionally "successful".

 I graduated from a non-Ivy league college in New York City with a bachelors degree in English.
-I interned at a start-up magazine dedicated to the photo-production industry, initially assisting on photo shoots and projects, eventually becoming an (non-paid) editor.
+I interned at a start-up magazine dedicated to the photo-production industry, initially assisting on photo shoots and projects, eventually becoming a (non-paid) editor.

 I waitressed throughout my twenties at hip and not-so-hip restaurants in New York also, having gigs as a bartender and a manager.
 I didn't get my own (rented) apartment until I was 29, which I felt was super old and late for me to wait until that age to get an apartment but hey, I'm a late bloomer.